0xity/0xity/README.md

 ### Hi, I’m Oxity
 I'm a mediocre Python novice at best, I'm still learning the language and I try to do stuff from time to time.
-Most of what I'll do will be open source because everything I do sucks and does not deserve to be closed source.
 ## What do I do?
 Right now not much, but I want to learn game development and web design.
 ## How can you reach me?